Sagnac/streamsave/README.md

   * write from beginning to current position;
 * Prevention of file overwrites;
 * Acceptance of inverted loop ranges, allowing the end point to be set first;
-* Dynamic chapter indicators on the OSC displaying the clipping interval.
+* Dynamic chapter indicators on the OSC displaying the clipping interval;
+* Workaround for some DAI HLS streams served from .m3u8 where the host changes.

 By default the A-B loop points (set using the `l` key in mpv) determine the portion of the cache written to disk.